 - Verification of an annual physical including a two step PPD (mantoux that is used to test for prior exposure to tuberculosis)

 - Current CPR/AED certification for the Health Care Professional.
-A copy of the certification must be maintained in the departmental files and must be updated on an annual basis.
+A copy of the certification must be maintained in the departmental files.

 - Verification that malpractice insurance has been paid.

 - Health insurance.
 Students are encouraged to purchase student health insurance if they do not have any personal insurance of their own.